vintasoftware/playbook/guidelines/guideline_javascript.md

   )
   ```

-**Why?** So consistency and readability for JSX can be mantained.
+- Consistency and readability for JSX should be mantained.
 When writing a component, the only places where JSX should be present are: *after a return, for functional components*, and *inside the render method (also after a return) for class components*.

 ### 2.2 Conditional Rendering

-- Use ternaries (`?:`) or `if/else` to handle conditional rendering cases.
+- Use ternaries (`?:`) or `if/else` to handle *small* conditional rendering cases.
 - Avoid writing complex condition checks inside the JSX.
 Separate them into new functions, methods, or variables instead.

   ```javascript